vishwajeet-hogale/LearnSTL/readme.md

 13) Combination sum : <https://leetcode.com/problems/combination-sum/>
 14) Maximum Subarray : <https://leetcode.com/problems/maximum-subarray/>
 15) canSum : Function to check if a target sum be calculated given an array of numbers.
 Dp problem
+16) climbing stairs : combination of 1's and 2's to reach nth step
+17) is subsequence : Is s a subsequence of t

 ## Answers File name according to numbers